LeeWonchan4531/Uptime-kuma-custom-status-page/README.md

 Enter the address of the server status page in the URL variable on the 5th line of Index.php<br>
 (Ex) https://status.kuma.pet.<br>
 <img width="710" alt="image" src="https://github.com/SearchAI-Dev/SearchAI-Server-Status-Page/assets/90542259/7f3e2f5e-0ad8-464b-a631-cf3b73cef9b9">

+## Reference

+For the status page design, "https://codepen.io/aybukeceylan/pen/OJRNbZp" was used.<br>
+Thank you For Aybüke Ceylan❤️